mikiya09/ComSci/data_structure/dataStructureAdvanced.md

 //
 // ReheapDown maintain the heap property of the whole tree!

-tempalte<class ItemType>
+// remember that in order to be a heap, there's a SHAPE and ORDER properties
+// SHAPE: complete binary tree
+// ORDER: every node must greater or equal to its children node tempalte<class ItemType>
 void HeapType<ItemType>::ReheapDown(int root, int bottom)
 // Post: Heap properties is restored